KxSystems/docs/docs/license/gcp-insights.md

 title: KX INSIGHTS™ End User Agreement (the “Agreement”)
 description: Software End User Agreement for KX Insights Google Cloud Platform
 ---
-# <h1 style="color:var(--md-typeset-a-color)">KX Insights™ end-user agreement :kx-brands-google-cloud:</h1>
+<h1 style="color:var(--md-typeset-a-color)">KX Insights™ end-user agreement :kx-brands-google-cloud:</h1>:kx-brands-google-cloud:

-!!! important "CAREFULLY READ THE FOLLOWING TERMS AND CONDITIONS."
+!!!warning "CAREFULLY READ THE FOLLOWING TERMS AND CONDITIONS."

     BY CLICKING “I ACCEPT” OR BY ACCESSING OR OTHERWISE USING KX INSIGHTS™ YOU ARE AGREEING TO BE BOUND BY THESE TERMS AND CONDITIONS (WHICH MAY BE UPDATED FROM TIME TO TIME).
 TO THE EXTENT YOU ARE ACTING ON BEHALF OF A PERMITTED ORGANISATION, YOU CONFIRM THAT YOU HAVE THE NECESSARY POWER AND AUTHORITY TO ACT ON THEIR BEHALF AND BIND THEM TO THIS AGREEMENT.
 YOU WARRANT THAT THE IDENTIFICATION DETAILS THAT YOU PROVIDE TO KX TO ACCESS THE KX INSIGHTS™ SOFTWARE AND DOCUMENTATION INCLUDING, BUT NOT LIMITED TO, YOUR NAME, EMAIL ADDRESS, LOCATION AND ORGANISATION, ARE TRUE AND CORRECT.
 YOU ACKNOWLEDGE AND AGREE THAT THIS AGREEMENT IS ENFORCEABLE AND LEGALLY BINDING.